jlportman3/mem0/server/README.md

-# Mem0 REST API Server
+# Jmemory REST API Server

-Mem0 provides a REST API server (written using FastAPI).
+Jmemory provides a REST API server (written using FastAPI).
 Users can perform all operations through REST endpoints.
 The API also includes OpenAPI documentation, accessible at `/docs` when the server is running.

 ## Features